kelvin0mql/hamradiobattleship/README.md

 It is assumed you'll use Dropbox to "publish" the current Hit/Miss/Sunk status of your board.
 After all, in a Ham Radio activity, you might be part way through a game when the bands shift and you lose contact with your opponent.
 While that can be frustrating, this is also part of *the point* of this version of the game.
-You can pick up instead with another opponent, so long as each of you can grab a copy of each other's shared/published `battleship-{callsign}.txt` file.
+You can pick up instead with another opponent, so long as each of you can grab a copy of each other's shared/published file named:

+`battleship-{callsign}.txt`

 If you're not using Dropbox, you may want to adjust this script to use other means, be that OneDrive, GoogleDrive, or whatever.
 In an event with many active players, it will be important for whatever method you choose be something that can keep that file current "out there".
 But if you're just going to play one-on-one, starting with a blank grid for both players is the norm.

-So, whomever your opponent/s is/are, you will copy (or create) a file named `battleship-{callsign].txt` in your home directory for your opponent.
-Using a plain text editor, make 10 rows of 10 lower-case "b" characters, like this...
+So, whomever your opponent/s is/are, you will copy (or create) a file named:

+`battleship-{callsign].txt` in your home directory for your opponent.
+If manually created, using a plain text editor, make 10 rows of 10 lower-case "b" characters, like this...

 ```bbbbbbbbbb
 bbbbbbbbbb